Extractive Waste

 US Senate Places Mining Regulatory Clarity Act (H.R.
 1366) On Calendar

-The US Senate has advanced the Mining Regulatory Clarity Act (H.R.
-1366), which clarifies the right to use public lands for mining waste disposal and ancillary operations.
-If enacted, this will provide legal certainty for hardrock mining projects by decoupling mill site claims from mineral discovery requirements, streamlining the development of critical mineral supply chains.
+The US Senate has advanced the Mining Regulatory Clarity Act to clarify land use rights for mining waste disposal and ancillary operations on public lands.
+This legislation reduces legal uncertainty for hardrock mining projects by decoupling waste site claims from mineral discovery requirements, potentially accelerating critical mineral supply chain development.

 govinfo.govUnited StatesUnited States